Zardoz89/csvDll/README.md

 ### DIV DX

-Actually only works with [CicTec's fork](https://github.com/CicTec/DIV-Games-Studio) fork on Linux (64 bit).
+Actually only works with [CicTec's fork](https://github.com/CicTec/DIV-Games-Studio) on Linux (64 bit).
 Simple launch `./makeDll.sh` and it will generate a `csv.so` that could be used on DIV DX.

 ## Functions list